Frequently Asked Questions

 WHAT HAPPENS AFTER ONE YEAR?

 Your ESA prescriptive letter for flying is valid for one (1) year from the date it was issued.
 At the expiration of that period a new assessment is required before another prescriptive letter can be issued.
 A follow up telephone consultation may, or may not, be required, as determined by the mental health professional reviewing your case.
 Should you wish to have your prescriptive letter renewed you must go to the Emotional Support Animal Center website and click on the “RENEWAL” link.
 Once there you will be directed to the Renewal Assessment form.
 That form will be forwarded to a mental health professional and, if you qualify, a new prescriptive letter will be sent to you.
-The cost for a renewal assessment and issuance of an ESA prescriptive letter for flying valid for one (1) year is $50.
-After the first renewal a new assessment is required and the fee for the Re-Assessment is $95.
+The cost for a renewal assessment and issuance of an ESA prescriptive letter for flying valid for one (1) year is $95.

 The ESA letter you receive for Housing has no expiration date and is valid for the full term of your lease or ownership.